dotnet/AspNetCore.Docs.Samples/samples/ngIdentity/README.md

 * **interceptor** is a convenience feature that responds to any `401` unauthorized by redirecting to the login page.
 Note that when using roles or claims for authorization, a user could be logged in and receive a `401` when accessing a resource they don't have permissions for.
 This interceptor shouldn't be used in that scenario.
 * **service** is the main service responsible for logging the user in and out and verifying whether the user is authenticated.

 The other components use these services to restrict access.
-The common pattern is to inject `AuthService` and check if the is logged in.
+The common pattern is to inject `AuthService` and check if the user is logged in.
 The client should also subscribe to `onStateChanged` to refresh anytime the user logs out or signs back in.

 ```typescript
 public isSignedIn: boolean = false;